Varsity Rugby: Res Rugby

 The Res Rugby competition — known as the Koshuis Rugby Championship from 2008 to 2017 — is a competition that forms part of Varsity Rugby and is contested on an annual basis between the winning university residence (koshuis) teams of the nine foremost university rugby union teams in South Africa.
 The competition was first held in 2008, the same year the first Varsity Cup was also held.
 The most successful team in the competition to date is University of the Free State koshuis Vishuis, who won the competition on four occasions.
 The University of the Free State produced the winning koshuis for six competitions, with Huis Armentum, Dagbreek (SU), Heimat also winning the competition.

 Teams are included or excluded from the competition based on the university's first team's performance in the Varsity Cup competition.

 Format

 The eight teams are divided into two pools during the group stage.
 In the first seven editions of the competition, teams played the other teams in their pool once, either at home or away, with the top two teams in each pool progressing to the semi-final.
 In 2015, this was slightly modified so that teams played the teams in the other pool once, either at home or away.
 This meant each team played in one more match during the pool stage, but led to the semi-finals being scrapped and the top two teams advancing directly to the final.

 Teams are awarded four points for a win and two points for a draw.
-Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a margin by a margin of seven points or less.
+Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a match by a margin of seven points or less.